davrOS-Linux/davrOS/README.md

 # davrOS
 Popular British Science Fiction Linux Distro.

-Not yet suitable for production usage.
+(Not yet suitable for production usage)
 ## Install
 Run this <b>as root</b> on any Arch Linux based distro:
 ```shell